Business

 • Secure and efficient: Care provision considers each individual’s particular requirements, preferences, and values.

-• Integrated: Throughout a human’s life, a comprehensive range of medical care is accessible.
+• Integrated: Throughout a human’s life, a wide range of medical care is accessible.

 • Timely: Wait times have been kept to a minimum to prevent potentially dangerous care delays.